The very idea of making homemade facial cleanser using the oil cleansing method was interesting to me.

 I just couldn’t comprehend it.
 But, I had heard so many good things about the oil cleansing method, that I knew I had to try it.
 Make yourself a batch and see if you will love this all natural diy cleanser as much as I did!

-and once you get started, you won’t want to stop trying different blends, especially during different seasons.
+The recipes are easy, and once you get started, you won’t want to stop trying different blends, especially during different seasons.
 I use more sunflower oil in the winter and less in the summer for example.
 All you need is

 - Sunflower or olive oil (I used sunflower since that’s what was cheaper at the store)